-If you are experiencing discomfort or pain because of optic neuritis and this is very uncomfortable, your GP or ophthalmologist should be able to advise you about pain relief.
+If you are experiencing discomfort or pain because of optic neuritis and this is very uncomfortable, your GP or ophthalmologist will be able to advise you about pain relief.
 It may be possible to improve things with over-the-counter pain medications.
-This pain or discomfort should normally only last for a few days.
+This pain or discomfort will normally only last for a few days.

-If your vision is quite severely affected, this steroid treatment may speed up recovery by a week or so, however studies have found that this treatment makes no difference to how well your vision recovers in the long term.
+If your vision is severely affected by demyelinating optic neuritis, steroid treatment may speed up recovery by a week or so, however, studies have found that this treatment makes no difference to how well your vision recovers in the long term.
 Therefore, the small benefit from this treatment would need to be weighed against the risks and side effects of taking high dose steroids.
 This means that most people with optic neuritis will not have steroid treatment.

 The initial improvement in vision happens as inflammation goes down and your optic nerve begins to recover.
 Recovery of your vision can happen quickly at first but may then slow down.
 Your vision may continue to improve over a period of six months to a year and by about nine to twelve months it’s likely to be clear what the final recovery of your vision is.

 It may be difficult to predict what your vision will be like in the long term.
-If this is the first time you have had optic neuritis, your sight should make a good recovery, even if your vision is quite severely affected to start with.
-About 75 percent of people diagnosed with the most common type of optic neuritis, acute demyelinating optic neuritis, will make a very good long term visual recovery.
+If this is the first time you have had optic neuritis, your sight should make a good recovery, even if your vision is quite severely affected to start.
+Most people diagnosed with the more common type of optic neuritis, acute demyelinating optic neuritis, will make a very good long term visual recovery.

-Following an episode of optic neuritis, the ophthalmologist or optometrist may be able to see some lasting damage to the optic nerve when they examine the back of your eye.
+Following an episode of optic neuritis, the ophthalmologist or optometrist may be able to see some lasting damage to the optic nerve when they examine the back of your eye or take an OCT scan.
 This lasting damage is known as “optic atrophy”.